k2-fsa/sherpa/device/android/README.md

 cmdline-tools/bin/sdkmanager --install --sdk_root=. "ndk;21.1.6352462"
 ```

+* Android studio

-Hint: You can also setup your Android SDK with Android Studio, if you have a machine with GUI, see [Android Studio documents](https://developer.android.com/studio/install) for how to use it.
+You can also setup your Android SDK with Android Studio, if you have a machine with GUI, see [Android Studio documents](https://developer.android.com/studio/install) for how to use it.

 Note: We refer [Pytorch android StreamingASR demo](https://github.com/pytorch/android-demo-app/tree/master/StreamingASR) to setup this android demo, the platform and build-tools version above are known to work.
 You might encounter issues if you use other versions.